-• Support Vectors
+Support Vectors

-A subset of data instances from the training set that were used as support vectors in the trained classifier
+A subset of data instances from the training set that were used as support vectors in the trained model.

-Support vector machine (SVM) is a classification technique that separates the attribute space with a hyperplane, thus maximizing the margin between the instances of different classes.
+Support vector machine (SVM) is a machine learning technique that separates the attribute space with a hyperplane, thus maximizing the margin between the instances of different classes or class values.
 The technique often yields supreme predictive performance results.
 Orange embeds a popular implementation of SVM from the LIBSVM package.
 This widget is its graphical user interface.